 08 of 10

-The master bedroom is Bohemian yet current, featuring bedding by Parachute Home, a Mid-centry modern bench, and a geometric wall hanging from Electric Sun Creatives.
+The primary bedroom is Bohemian yet current, featuring bedding by Parachute Home, a Mid-centry modern bench, and a geometric wall hanging from Electric Sun Creatives.
 The couple’s work comes together here, with a weaving made by Erin and headboard crafted by Creighton.
 The décor is brought into focus against a deep-gray wall, “Ebony Fields” by Valspar.Continue to 9 of 10 below.

 09 of 10